 High blood pressure or hypertension is extremely common and it is estimated that it affects approximately 33% of adults over the age of 20.
 Two types of pressure are measured—the higher or “systolic” is when the heart contracts and pumps the blood; the other, “diastolic”, is when the heart relaxes.
 When blood pressure is abnormally high, it causes wear and tear on the blood vessels.

 Factors contributing to hypertension include heredity, obesity, excessive intake of salt, smoking and stress.
 Symptoms can include dizziness, headaches and ringing in the ears.

 Hypertensive people are more likely to develop heart failure than those with normal blood pressure.
 As a result, the chances of having a stroke are four times greater and if left untreated, hypertension can reduce life expectancy as there are risks to the heart and brain.

 Herbal agents have been used for centuries – you should try to eliminate the obvious causes of high blood pressure and give natural remedies a chance to help, such as:

-MISTLETOE (Viscum album) is considered by herbalists as one of the best remedies for heart and circulatory complaints, as its active properties normalise the whole system, lowering high blood pressure.
+MISTLETOE (Viscum album) is considered one of the best remedies for heart and circulatory complaints.
+It contains active properties which normalise the whole system, lowering high blood pressure.
 In ancient times, the Druids held mistletoe in great reverence as a sacred plant, removing it from trees with golden knives, as it was considered a specific for epilepsy.

-KNEIPP’S WATER TREADING is an effective home remedy for high blood pressure.
-Fill a large bowl with cold water, step into it and walk on the spot – start with thirty steps then increase to sixty steps and do this daily.
+KNEIPP’S WATER TREADING is another excellent home remedy.
+Fill a large bowl with cold water, step into it and walk on the spot.
+Start with thirty steps, increasing up to sixty, and do this daily.
 A similar effect can be achieved by walking barefoot in the dew-covered grass early in the morning!